-1. Department Recruitment: Recruitment is limited to permanent state employees who are employed in the classified service of the appointing department and who have correctly applied for the vacancy.

-2. State Employee's Only Recruitment: Recruitment is limited to permanent state employees in the classified service who have correctly applied for the vacancy.
+- 1. Department Recruitment: Recruitment is limited to permanent state employees who are employed in the classified service of the appointing department and who have correctly applied for the vacancy. - 2.
+State Employee's Only Recruitment: Recruitment is limited to permanent state employees in the classified service who have correctly applied for the vacancy.

-3. Open-Competitive Recruitment: Recruitment is open to all individuals within the identified geographic region who have correctly applied for the vacancy.

-- C. Employees in the bargaining unit who have permanent status, veterans or National Guard preferential status, or who qualify as an underutilized candidate shall appear in applicant pools with their status clearly marked. - D. Transfers and Rehires: Employees who desire transfer or rehire shall have their status clearly marked. - E. The group of applicants generated through Workplace Alaska or other recruitment devices shall be known as the Applicant Pool.
-Applicant pools used to fill vacancies in the Bargaining Unit, including final rankings, if any, shall be open for inspection by a Union representative.
+- 3. Open-Competitive Recruitment: Recruitment is open to all individuals within the identified geographic region who have correctly applied for the vacancy. - C. Employees in the bargaining unit who have permanent status, veterans or National Guard preferential status, or who qualify as an underutilized candidate shall appear in applicant pools with their status clearly marked. - D. Transfers and Rehires: Employees who desire transfer or rehire shall have their status clearly marked. - E. The group of applicants generated through Workplace Alaska or other recruitment devices shall be known as the Applicant Pool.
+Applicant Pools used to fill vacancies in the Bargaining Unit, including final rankings, if any, shall be open for inspection by a Union Representative.
 Confidential information regarding non-bargaining unit members will be respected and is not open for inspection. - F. Should the appointing authority use an Applicant Pool, an opportunity to interview shall be given to a minimum of the three (3) most qualified bargaining unit members who meet or exceed the minimum qualifications and are eligible for consideration.
-If the interview results in a ranking of eligible applicants the bargaining unit member(s) will also be ranked. - G. Pursuant to the parties' mutual recognition of the principles of Equal Employment Opportunity and Affirmative Action, in accordance with 2 AAC 07.175, the parties agree that if Personnel Memorandum 00-3 is either rescinded or superseded they will consider an LOA addressing the issues incorporated in the new Memorandum. - H. The parties agree that the appointing authority may use the Department of Labor and Workforce Development's Job Service to fill vacancies in job classes allocated at range 9 or below.
-When using the Job Service, notice of recruitment shall also be listed through Workplace Alaska. - I. The Employer agrees to make available a list of all Workplace Alaska vacancies to the Department of Labor and Workforce Development's Job Service Section.
+If the interview results in a ranking of eligible applicants the bargaining unit member(s) will also be ranked. - G. The parties' mutually recognize the principles of Equal Employment Opportunity and Affirmative Action, in accordance with 2 AAC 07.175, and Appendix C. - H. The parties agree that the appointing authority may use the Department of Labor and Workforce Development's Division of Employment and Training Services to fill vacancies in job classes allocated at range 9 or below. - I. The Employer agrees to make available a list of all Workplace Alaska vacancies to the Department of Labor and Workforce Development's Division of Employment and Training Services.